flokleiser/IADMethods_Blog/docs/Lesson-4.md

 >- Using speculative methods like anarchronistic fiction can help "test" the impacts of technology.
 >

->[!abstract]- abstract "Rosén, A. et al. 2022.
+>[!abstract]- "Rosén, A. et al. 2022.
 "Towards More-Than-Human-Centred Design: Learning from Gardening".
 In International Journal of Design."
 >
 >[rosen.pdf](texts/week4/week4_rosen_et_al.pdf)
 >